Marriage and Babies

 "I don't know yet, Isaac.
 Mama's in the hospital.
 Something happened while I was gone shopping with Todd."
 He didn't ask any more questions.

 In minutes Todd was home.
 Adam was with him.
-Abby and I was waiting outside for them, silently standing by the curb with our jackets zipped against the cool breeze.
+Abby and I were waiting outside for them, silently standing by the curb with our jackets zipped against the cool breeze.
 We piled in and a few minutes later, we pulled up in front of the hospital.

 We found Papa talking with the doctor.
 Our father was pale.
 Tears were streaming down his wrinkled cheeks.
 We listened to the conversation.
 The doctor, our family doctor for years, was saying the Mama had suffered a heart attack.
 The next thirty-six hours would be the test.
 She might recover and she might not.

 Todd took Papa's arm and guided him to a comfortable chair.
 He looked so small and old and sad to me.
-He wiped his tears away and looked around, as if taking inventory.
+He wiped his tears away and looked around as if taking inventory.
 His eyes rested on Adam for a moment, and I wondered if he was thinking that maybe his own son had something to do with Mama ending up like this.
 I wondered myself.

 "Where are Carrie and Willis?'